jasiukiewicztymon/friendship/README.md

 - multiple immutable borrows can occur (read-only)
 - the owner that made a mutable borrow loses even the right to read the value
 - a borrow from an immutable borrow is the same as borrowing as immutable directly from the original owner
+- if an illegal borrow occurs it creates a new independent value instead and throws an error

 ## Errors